-- Colleges and universities shall establish policies for credit for prior learning pursuant to board policy and system procedure.
+- 1. Colleges and universities shall establish policies for credit for prior learning pursuant to board policy and system procedure.
 The policies may include fees for credit for prior learning as indicated below. - 2.
-The fees charged must reasonably reflect the cost of services provided in assessing the learning and awarding of credit, and are reviewed by system office personnel for consistency and compliance with procedure. - A fee must not be charged for previously evaluated credit for prior learning students seeking transfer of credits from other regionally or nationally accredited higher education institutions. - 4.
-A fee must not be charged for transcripting credits for an award of credit for prior learning. - A fee must not be charged for students seeking faculty consent for enrollment in a course or waiver of prerequisites that does not involve an award of credit for prior learning. - 6.
-A fee must not be charged for analysis and awarding of credit for military courses and military training pursuant to Minn.
-Stat. §197.775.
+The fees charged shall reasonably reflect the cost of services provided in assessing the learning and awarding of credit, and are reviewed by system office personnel for consistency and compliance with procedure.

+- 3. A fee shall not be charged for previously evaluated credit for prior learning students seeking transfer of credits from other regionally or nationally accredited higher education institutions. - 4.
+A fee shall not be charged for transcripting credits for an award of credit for prior learning. - 5.
+A fee shall not be charged for students seeking faculty consent for enrollment in a course or waiver of prerequisites that does not involve an award of credit for prior learning. - 6.
+A fee shall not be charged for analysis and awarding of credit for military courses and military training pursuant to Minnesota Statutes §197.775.